caltechlibrary/boffo/SUPPORT.md

 Support
 =======

 Thank you for your interest in this project.
+This software and Google Sheets add-on is supported on a best-effort basis.
 If you are experiencing problems or have questions, the following are the preferred methods of reaching someone:

 1. Report a new issue using the [issue tracker](https://github.com/caltechlibrary/boffo/issues).
 2. Send email to the Caltech Library: [helpdesk@library.caltech.edu](mailto:helpdesk@library.caltech.edu).